Vatsim-Scandinavia/controlcenter/docs/index.md

   - toc
 ---

-# The Control Center for VATSIM Subdivisons
+# The Control Center for VATSIM divisions

 <!-- hide from table of contents-->
 <h2>Training, mentoring, bookings — made easy</h2>